 Some cellists can play the cello beautifully even while standing.
 Now that shows incredible natural talent (does anybody ever actually practice this?).
-Normally however, the cello is one the few instruments that needs to be played from a sitting position – even keyboard players can play standing up, so long as the keyboard is also raised up.
-This obligation to sit is unfortunate for two reasons:
+Normally however, the cello is one of the few instruments that must be played from a sitting position – even keyboard players can play standing up, so long as the keyboard is also raised up.
+This obligation to play in a seated position is unfortunate for two reasons:

 - the standing posture allows much greater freedom of movement of the whole body than the sitting position.
 It is also more natural, more healthy, and more expressive (musical).